Gold Plan (sports): Proposal

 Under the Gold Plan, after being eliminated from playoff contention, teams would begin to earn draft ranking points for their wins and overtime losses.
 Because the worst teams would be eliminated first, they have more games to earn draft ranking points from.

 Gold said that some flexibility exists in the ranking system depending on what the league wants; for example it could ensure that the team with the worst record is guaranteed at least the second pick.

 History

 Gold, a PhD student at the University of Missouri, first presented the concept at the 2012 MIT Sloan Sports Analytics Conference.
-He said he first conceived the idea in 2008, which is when NHL teams were tanking for Steven Stamkos.
+He said he first conceived the idea in 2008, which was when NHL teams were tanking for Steven Stamkos.

 Arizona Coyotes forward Shane Doan proposed a similar system in 2016 after his son rooted for his team to lose so it could draft Connor McDavid.
 The Athletic's Sean McIndoe also boosted the proposal by tracking hypothetical Gold Plan rankings for the NHL.

 In February 2024, the Professional Women's Hockey League (PWHL) announced it would use the Gold Plan for its 2024 draft.